Sara Agnes Rice Pryor: Marriage and family

-Civil War
+American Civil War

-When her husband was commissioned as an officer in the Confederate Army, Pryor traveled with his company and served as a nurse.
-Their children were likely cared for by his family, as they had been living in Petersburg.
-After he resigned his commission to go with General Fitzhugh Lee's cavalry, she returned to Petersburg to keep their family together.
+When Roger joined the Confederate States Army as a commissioned officer, Pryor traveled with his company and worked as a nurse.
+Their children were likely cared for by Roger's family living in Petersburg.
+After Roger resigned his commission to join Fitzhugh Lee's cavalry, Pryor returned to Petersburg to keep their family together.

 New York City

-After the war, Roger Pryor moved to New York where he read the law and started a new law practice.
-Sara Rice Pryor and the children joined him, moving to Brooklyn Heights in 1868.
-Her second memoir describes their struggling through ten years of poverty (although she always had a domestic servant, first a former slave from Virginia, who returned to the South, and then an Irish woman).
-Pryor sewed all the clothes for her children, found places for the younger girls at the Packer School, got a loan from a family friend with her husband's war silver as collateral, and helped her husband with his law studies.
+After the war, Roger moved to New York, where he read law and started a new law practice.
+Pryor and the children joined him, moving to Brooklyn Heights in 1868.
+Pryor's second memoir describes their struggle through ten years of relative poverty (Pryor always had a domestic servant, first a former slave from Virginia, who returned to the Southern United States, and then an Irish woman).
+Pryor sewed her children's clothes, enrolled the younger girls at the Packer School, borrowed money from a family friend using Roger's war silver as collateral, and helped Roger with his legal studies.

-The couple became prominent among a number of influential southerners in New York, who were known as "Confederate carpetbaggers."
+The couple became prominent among some influential southerners in New York, who were known as "Confederate carpetbaggers."

 Civic organizing

 Pryor became active in the social life of New York City in the late nineteenth century.
-While she and her family were struggling, Pryor and her friends also realized that other women and children needed help.
-Thousands of immigrants were arriving in New York.
-Together with other women in Brooklyn Heights, she raised money to found a home for women and children in need.
-Her petition to the state legislature gained the group $10,000 toward purchase of a building in Brooklyn for the home.
-After collecting an additional $20,000 through their own fundraising, the women started the Home in the 1870s.
+Pryor and her friends noted the struggle of the thousands of women and children immigrating to the city.
+With other women in Brooklyn Heights, Pryor raised money to create a home for women and children in need.
+Pryor's petition to the state legislature granted the group $10,000 toward purchasing a building in Brooklyn.
+After fundraising an additional $20,000, the women started the home in the 1870s.

-In her memoir, Pryor noted that, following the 1889 United States Centennial celebration in New York, there was greatly increased interest in historic items, buildings and collections.
-She helped found and develop the following organizations, at a time when fraternal, civic and lineage societies were forming quickly:
+In her memoir, Pryor noted that following the 1889 United States Centennial celebration in New York, interest greatly increased in historical items, buildings, and collections.
+Pryor helped found and develop the following organizations, at a time when fraternal, civic, and lineage societies were forming quickly: